 Your support will help us accomplish these goals:

-Expand our Adopt-a-Beach program further into Maine and Massachusetts, establishing the first monthly cleanups in these states and resulting in less litter impacting marine life in the Gulf of Maine, and more people inspired to become environmental stewards.
+Expand our Adopt-a-Beach program further into Maine and Massachusetts, resulting in less litter impacting marine life in the Gulf of Maine, and more people inspired to become environmental stewards.

 Educate thousands of students via free or discounted hands-on educational programs offered year-round at New England schools, and obtain a new inflatable whale to make our programs even more exciting and interactive.

 Work with fishermen and relevant agencies and organizations to detect and dispose of “ghost” fishing gear on the mainland, underwater and out at the Isles of Shoals.

-Offer a once-in-a-lifetime internship experience to college students from around the world, many of whom will go on to have a positive impact on marine life in the future.
+Offer once-in-a-lifetime internship experiences to college students from around the world, many of whom will go on to have a positive impact on marine life in the future.